 How Does a Rotary Screw Air Compressor Work?

 Air compressors are common pieces of equipment at industrial facilities.
 The reason for this is simple; pressurized air is required to carry out a wide range of industrial processes.
-This article explores the working principle of rotary screw air compressors as well as the various types, benefits, and applications.
+This article explores how a rotary screw compressor works as well as the various types, benefits, and applications.

 What is a Rotary Screw Air Compressor?